Wesley Willis: Life and career

 Willis was born in Chicago, Illinois, on May 31, 1963, to Walter and Annie Willis.
-He had a brother named Ricky, who is also a disabled artist.
 According to the Los Angeles Times, "Willis grew up in Chicago's projects as one of 10 children of parents who had a violent relationship and separated when he was young; he spent time in several foster homes and was essentially raised by two older brothers, who went with him from home to home."
+His brothers include Ricky, who is also a disabled artist, and Jerry, who worked as an exterminator as of 2014.
 Willis began hearing voices during a period of living at his mother's home in the 1980s, when her abusive boyfriend Roger Lee Carpenter held a gun to his head and robbed him of $600 Willis had saved.
 By the end of the 1980s, he was diagnosed with paranoid schizophrenia and institutionalized for two months after his diagnosis.

-During childhood, Willis developed an interest in art, and in 1988, he was featured in a Chicago public access documentary feature created by Carl W. Hart titled Wesley Willis: Artist of the Streets.
+Willis reportedly expressed a desire to become an architect.
+During childhood, he developed an interest in art, and in 1988, he was featured in a Chicago public access documentary feature created by Carl W. Hart titled Wesley Willis: Artist of the Streets.
 In Artist of the Streets, he was shown walking through Chicago's Loop neighborhood, producing his ink pen drawings outside of the Marshall Field and Company Building, and interacting with people curious about his art.
 The drawings typically encompass detailed Chicago streetscapes, including buildings, vehicles, trees, and landmarks.
 Willis was known for his ability to draw from memory a completely different location than the one in which he was sitting.
 During his lifetime, he frequently gave his drawings away to friends or sold them for small amounts (typically $10 or $20) in Chicago parks.
 However, after his death, Willis began to receive recognition in the art community for his large body of visual art.
 In 2008 his artwork was exhibited at the Mohamed Khalil Museum of Egypt, and he was the subject of a special exhibit entitled Drawn By Wesley Willis at Dominican University.